Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 The quintessential East Coast vacation spot, Cape Cod offers plenty of family-friendly activities, sightseeing, and hands-on fun for everyone!
 With its down-home attitude, it’s not nearly as pricey as you might think, making Cape Cod a budget-friendly destination.

-Visit the Plimoth Plantation for a look into a real 17th century colonial settlement and a great hands-on history lesson.
+Visit the Plimoth Plantation for a look into a real 17th-century colonial settlement with a great hands-on history lesson.
 As part of the Plimoth experience, you can visit the Wampanoag Homesite where Native People dressed in traditional clothing discuss history and heritage.
 Art lovers might enjoy a visit to the Edward Gorey House and Museum, where the Amphigorey and Gashlycrumb Tinies author, illustrator and animal advocate lived for many years.
 (Check out his fondness for bats!)

-Get your “pirattitude” on at the Whydah Pirate Museum, where you can touch 300-year-old coins and treasure, plus see cannons, swords and other pirate artifacts.
+Awaken everyone’s inner “ay-ay-captain” pirate spirit at the Whydah Pirate Museum, where you can touch 300-year-old coins and treasure, plus see cannons, swords, and other pirate artifacts.
 Follow it up with some mini-golf at Pirate’s Cove Adventure Golf.
-The entire family will also enjoy the Heritage Museum and Gardens, where kids can join in a scavenger hunt and other garden activities including a Friday craft project, while mom and dad enjoy the amazing flowers and beautiful art and history featured in the three museums.
+The entire family will also enjoy the Heritage Museum and Gardens, where kids can join in a scavenger hunt and other garden activities including a Friday craft project, while mom and dad enjoy the amazing flowers, beautiful art, and history featured in the three museums.

 Cape Cod is very bike-friendly.
 You can rent bicycles throughout the 25-mile Cape Cod Rail Trail.
 Biking can be a healthy and inexpensive way to get around as a family, plus there are plenty of drop-off and rental locations (so you don’t have to do the full 25 miles).
 From the relatively flat trail, you can enjoy the natural landscape including cranberry bogs, ponds and salt marshes.